V0IDL355/FRM-s-WebUI-Source/README.md

+> [!WARNING]
+> The UI is currently being reworked.
+Forking and working on the current ui is not advised.

 # Fiscit Remote Monitoring Web UI Source

 Welcome to the GitHub repository for the web user interface source code of Fiscit Remote Monitoring (FRM).
 This